smitdylan2001/HackathonLightshipMultiplayer/README.md

 # HackathonLightshipMultiplayer
 AR multiplayer game Get Inside

 Uses the Shared AR template to have a fun multiplayer experience.
+Made in 2-3 days

 Get inside of the aura and stay there for 20 seconds.
 Watch out, once inside you can spawn the aura where ever you want!